John-Brandon/PBR-Tier-System/README.md

 --------------------------------------------------------------------------------

-# Cross-platform Instructions for Compiling the Fortran Code
+# Cross-platform (Mac, Windows, Linux) Instructions for Compiling the Fortran Code

 ## Compiling the Fortran code under Mac OS X
 (1).
 Recent versions of Mac OS X may have the gfortran compiler pre-installed.
 You can check if your machine has this installed by opening the terminal and typing